3.3.b Configure NAT/PAT

 On this page

-NAT changes IP addresses in packets.
-PAT, also called NAT overload, lets many inside hosts share one outside address by translating transport ports too.
+Network Address Translation (NAT) changes IP addresses in packets.
+Port Address Translation (PAT), also called NAT overload, lets many inside hosts share one outside address by translating ports too.

 - Define how they translate.